Logo

 Brian Jones became bored with the guitar and sought exotic instruments to play, and he was increasingly absent from recording sessions.

-Brian Jones was arrested for drug possession on 10 May 1967, shortly after the Redlands bust at Richards' Sussex home.
+Brian Jones was arrested for drug possession on 10 May 1967, shortly after the Redlands bust at Richards's Sussex home.

 Brian Jones can be seen in the Jean-Luc Godard film One Plus One playing acoustic guitar and chatting and sharing cigarettes with Richards, although Jones is neglected in the music-making.

-Where once Brian Jones played multiple instruments on many tracks, he now played only minor roles on a few pieces.
+Where once Brian Jones played multiple instruments on many tracks, he played only minor roles on a few pieces during the latter stage of his time with the band.

 In March 1969, Brian Jones borrowed the group's Jaguar and went shopping in Pimlico Road.